Nater-aide/EJPT/Notes/WinPrivEsc.md

 Migrate to explorer.exe
 Run the script using command from the github page -- ```powershell -ep bypass -c ". .\PrivescCheck.ps1; Invoke-PrivescCheck"```

+# Escalating Windows Privileges
+take the credentials received and run psexec
+1. ```psexec.py Username@(IP)```
+2. type password
+3. type whoami and it will tell you your privs